merl990827/402sage/README.md

 Built for deployment on [Oasis ROFL](https://docs.oasis.io/rofl/), the service will provide cryptographic attestation that proves the exact code executing in the TEE.

+> **Note:** While Verisage provides verifiable execution and consensus across multiple AI models, the underlying LLMs are not perfect and can still make mistakes or produce incorrect answers.
+Always verify critical information from authoritative sources.

 **Live deployment:**
 - Demo UI: https://verisage.xyz
 - API for agents: [https://api.verisage.xyz](https://api.verisage.xyz/docs)